Jesse White (politician): Senate appointment of Roland Burris

 In January 2009, White gained national attention for his decision to not certify Roland Burris's nomination to the United States Senate following corruption charges against former Illinois Governor Rod Blagojevich.
 White steadfastly refused to co-sign a certificate of appointment for any appointee named by the governor, Blagojevich, who was arrested in part for trying to sell this very same senate seat.
 Burris then filed for mandamus in the Illinois Supreme Court to compel White to certify the appointment as part of his routine administrative duties.

 On January 9, the Supreme Court ruled that White did not have to sign his name to any appointment made by Governor Rod Blagojevich.
 The Court further ruled that White had fulfilled his legal obligations regarding the appointment of Burris to the U.S. Senate by registering the appointment in accordance with state law.
 The document registered did not include White's signature or the State Seal.
 On January 12, the U.S. Senate officially seated Burris as Illinois’ junior senator.

 Election history

-Other
+Awards and honors

 In 1999, White was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community.
 In 2015, he received the Jane Addams Award for Distinction in Social Service from the Chicago History Museum.